yWorks/yfiles-asp.net-blazor/README.md

 }
 ```

-Furthermore we need to specify the output directory where Vite shall place the compiled files.
+Furthermore, we need to specify the output directory where Vite shall place the compiled files.
-In our case this is the `wwwroot` folder which will be created one folder above `frontend` after the first build and serves as root of the website.
+In our case, this is the `wwwroot` folder which will be created one folder above `frontend` after the first build and serves as root of the website.
 Optionally, you can set a watch to the build config which automatically rebuilds on every change in the TypeScript source files.
 Therefore, create a file `frontend/vite.config.js` and add